hiloyt/the-sims-2-legacy-missing-content-and-fixes/README.md

 Due to expired licenses, several music tracks have been permanently removed from The Sims 2 Legacy.

 If you still have those expansions or are a lucky owner of `The Sims 2 Ultimate Collection`, you can quickly restore them!
-The entire process is tedious, involving copying/pasting from one place to another.
+The process is tedious, involving copying/pasting from one place to another.
 But hey, you can have all your favourite songs back in the game soon!

 Here, you can find the SOURCE and DESTINATION locations of files that you need to replace.
-The included list is from `The Sims 2 Ultimate Collection`, so it can be slightly different in disk edition/older releases.
+The included list is from `The Sims 2 Ultimate Collection`, so it can differ slightly in disk edition/older releases.
 But you still can use EP/SP names to figure it out! :)

 Affected stations and EP/SP:
 ### 1. EP1 - CollegeRock.package